 For your £3,349 / €3,699 /$4,799 / AU$5,399 you get a Fox 34 Float Performance Elite fork with a FIT4 damper and a Fox Float DPS Performance rear shock, which are more than capable of handling the terrain you encounter on a trail bike.

 There’s a full SRAM 12-speed Eagle drivetrain that includes an X01 mech and shifter and an XG-1275 cassette.
 It’s specced with SRAM’s Guide R brakes and a Fox Transfer dropper post.

 Canyon’s own-brand bars were very comfortable.
 Steve Behr

-The bike’s got the impressively stiff Reynolds TR 309 carbon wheels that are wrapped in tubeless Maxxis Forekaster 2.35-inch wide tyres.
+The bike’s got the impressively stiff Reynolds TR 309 carbon wheels that are wrapped in tubeless-ready Maxxis Forekaster 2.35-inch wide tyres.

 Canyon own-brand parts finish the bike off and, like the rest of the changes with each size, the bar widths increase from 740mm on the smaller bikes to 760mm on the larger versions.

 Similarly, pedal crank length differs by 5mm from 170 to 175mm and the dropper post loses some travel for the small bikes.